extism/docs/docs/concepts/configuration.md

 ## Plug-ins

 The most typical configuration you may elect to set as a Host is whether or not a plug-in is given access to [`WASI`](https://wasi.dev/) functions - things like making a network request or accessing files on disk.
-Currently, as a plug-in focused runtime, Extism does not provide disk access to plug-ins at all, regardless of WASI enablement.
-We are open to feedback here, so please let us know what you think.
-Please be prepared to provide some additional context around how you would expect to grant granular path/file-based access control as well.

-Outside of `WASI` enablement, most plug-in configuration is done using [The Manifest](/docs/concepts/manifest).
+Outside of `WASI` enablement, most plug-in configuration is done using [The Manifest](/docs/concepts/manifest), this includes setting things like which network hosts or file paths a plug-in has access to.
 However, there is another more generic option you can use as well when you don't want to use a manifest: the configuration object.

 In each [Host SDK](/docs/category/integrate-into-your-codebase/), functionality is provided to allow a Host to pass arbitrary configuration data to plug-ins.
 This function is called something like `SetConfig`, or this configuration object can be included in the SDKs' `Manifest` equivalent.